personal-ai/whitepaper/README.md

 ### Ethereum Bridge

 Bridging MAT and AI Coin tokens to the Ethereum blockchain is currently in development.
 While Personal AI's smart contracts are natively implemented on the Matic blockchain, bridging to the Ethereum blockchain allows transfers and trading of the tokens with an even wider user base, connecting with one of the most popular and robust Web3 platforms.
-Such token bridging will be performed using the Matic PoS Bridge<sup><a href="#links">link</a></sup>.
+Such token bridging will be performed using the Matic PoS Bridge<sup><a href="#links">5</a></sup>.

 ## Security

-Personal AI partners with Oasis Labs<sup><a href="#links">link</a></sup> to bring decentralized identity, data privacy, and data control—secured by blockchain—to users.
+Personal AI partners with Oasis Labs<sup><a href="#links">6</a></sup> to bring decentralized identity, data privacy, and data control—secured by blockchain—to users.

 ### Custodial Wallets

-Personal AI's custodial wallet system is built using Oasis Parcel<sup><a href="#links">link</a></sup>.
+Personal AI's custodial wallet system is built using Oasis Parcel.
 Users' private keys are stored in secure Parcel Documents whose access is governed by user-controlled permissions.
 Personal AI can only read user keys that it has been granted permission to use.
 This way, users maintain full ownership of their assets within the Personal AI ecosystem.

 ### AI Access

-[TODO: Analysis of possible attack vectors of various smart contracts]
+[Currently in development]

 ## Use Cases